wp-plugins/contexture-page-security/readme.txt

 = 1.3.0 =
 * New feature: Friendly theme functions!
 Now you can easily check permissions, get group lists, or add or remove users from groups programmatically!
 * New feature: The contextual help tab now includes documentation for all PSC features!
-* New feature: Bulk-add users to groups from the Users page!
 * New feature: You can now create time-limited group memberships!

 = 1.2.4 =